 Your Randomly-Generated Corporate Gibberish:

-What does the term "C2C2B" really mean?
+What does the term "one-to-one" really mean?

 In association with Amazon.com